Daemonslayer2048/Scribe/README.md

 * Improve gathering repo directory, config file name, etc. Appending filenames manually is not the correct way to do it.
 * API /repo/device/{alias} returns 204 if alias is not found, you need to return an error!
 * Move to MariaDB
+* Add devices in WebUI
+* Add repos in WebUI
+* Add models in WebUI